The “Tool” section is where you identify the product you need the running parameters for.

 The hardness values (HBS, HBS, HRB and HRC) will autofill after steps 1 – 3 are completed.
 You may over-ride the default values by entering a known value in one of the 4 hardness boxes.
 Click the “Reset” button to change the hardness values back to default.

 Use the “Operation” Section to specify the operation and tool path for your project.

 - Select your “Operation” type from the drop down list.

-- Then choose 1 of the 6 selections available in the “Tool Path” dropdown list.
+- Then choose one of the available selections in the “Tool Path” dropdown list.

 Tool Path Info